Perkedel/Lah-Mboh/README.md

 Unbullshitments included!
 Please immediately create Issue for any still-bullshat stuffs found!

+> [!WARN]
-> [!WARN] SFW ONLY!
-This repo can contain everything (including swearings, insults, Germany chancelor, Number of beast, goriest of gores guro, furry, sex part jokes), but not actual pornography, & derogatory N-words.
+> SFW ONLY!
+This repo can contain everything including:
+> - swearings
+> - insults
+> - Germany chancelor & symbols
+> - Number of beast
+> - goriest of gores guro
+> - concealed jiggling malmary elements (see gacha games likes from Hoyoverse, especially Zenless Zone Zero)
+> - furry
+> - sex part jokes
+> - etc.
+> but **NOT**:
+> - actual pornography
+> - derogatory N-words.
-> If you wish to add actual pornography, contribute & use to our NSFW PWAD LINK_PLS there instead!
+> If you wish to add actual pornography, contribute & use to our NSFW PWAD `LINK_PLS` there instead!
 > It has been found that younglings (which are not our audience target at all) somehow able to access Doom in first place, when the game is intended for grownups (mature) audiences.
+> Call your parents now.
+You're not supposed to be here!
+Play Chex Quest, FreeDoom Scoops, or..
+> no, I can't tell you to watch Cocomelon, ew!! ... crap! idk what's there anymore, coz I'm no longer in that section.

 ## A Random Doom Stuffs